-Instead of operating through a for-profit company, in some situations, it may be appropriate to operate through a tax-exempt NPO under paragraph 149(1)(1) of the ITA.
-Both registered charities and NPOs are exempt from tax (except certain income of NPOs whose main purpose is to provide dining, recreational or sporting facilities for its members).141 While registered charities may issue donation tax receipts to their donors, NPOs cannot.
+Instead of operating through a for-profit company, it may be appropriate in some situations to operate through a tax-exempt NPO under paragraph 149(1)(1) of the ITA.
+Both registered charities and NPOs are exempt from tax (except certain income of NPOs whose main purpose is to provide dining, recreational or sporting facilities for its members).
+While registered charities may issue donation tax receipts to their donors, NPOs cannot.

-One of the key elements of the viability of utilizing an NPO is that the corporation must satisfy four requirements to be considered an NPO as set out in paragraph 149(1)(l) of the ITA.
-These criteria are explained in detail in paragraph 1 of CRA's Interpretation Bulletin IT-496R142 and summarized below:
+One of the key elements of the viability of utilizing an NPO is that the corporation must satisfy four requirements to be considered an NPO as set out in paragraph 149(1)(1) of the ITA.
+These criteria are explained in CRA's Interpretation Bulletin IT-496R138 and are as follows: